Plone ONLYOFFICE integration plugin

-- If you specified a concrete plugin version in your buildout.cfg file (so-called pinning, and a recommended practice), like onlyoffice.connector = 1.0.0, update this reference to point to the newer version.
+- If you specified a concrete plugin version in your buildout.cfg file (so-called pinning, and a recommended practice), like onlyoffice.plone = 1.0.0, update this reference to point to the newer version.

 If the plugin version is not specified, then the latest version will be automatically loaded:

 - Run bin/buildout.
-Wait until the new version is downloaded and installed.
+Wait until a new version is downloaded and installed.

-- Navigate to the Add-on screen (add /prefs_install_products_form to your site URL) and in the Upgrades list select onlyoffice.connector and click Upgrade onlyoffice.connector.
+- Navigate to the Add-on screen (add /prefs_install_products_form to your site URL) and in the Upgrades list select onlyoffice.plone and click Upgrade onlyoffice.plone.

 How it works